 Most job descriptions include a little information about the company, usually consisting of:

 - How many people work there

 - Where it’s located

 - How many years it has been in business

 - What products/services it sells/makes

 But, many job descriptions skip over the reasons why someone would want to work there.
 Make sure your sales candidates know what makes your company so cool.
-Or, as Dannie Kurz, leader of our sales recruiting program, says, “sell your company just like you want your candidate to sell themselves to you.”
+Or, as we like to say, “sell your company just like you want your candidate to sell themselves to you.”